 The culminating event of the evening is a big ol’ barbeque will all the fixings.
 Cattlemen are notoriously social people and even though I was not raised in the business, I’ve always felt welcomed at the table.
 (Sorry, no picture of the spread we enjoyed that evening, the Ms. Jana was not allowed to miss any of the meal!)
 The only drawback from being around such social people is that the pre-dinner welcomes can get a little lengthy for the 3-and-under crowd.
 It’s a good thing grandma is there to help bounce a few babies!

 The party is over and now it’s time for bed.
 The process of getting five children through the evening routine gets a little hairy.
-The hardest part I have found is not actually the tubby time but assembling the supplies and getting everyone into position.
+The hardest of a part of a day in the life I have found is not actually the tubby time but assembling the supplies and getting everyone into position.
 This is when they start to display their hidden talents like “Did you know my hair does this when I hang upside down?”

 The funny part about baths is that no one wants to take them but no one wants to get out of the tub either.
 However, the one thing that everyone wants to do is give the twins their bath.
 It often looks like a baptism with buckets but in the end, they are are squeaky clean.
 A little Johnson & Johnson, a couple diaper changes (warm water will do that do you), and a fresh set of pj’s and everyone one is ready for bed.